mauriciopoppe/blog/site/content/notes/documenting-my-life.md

 * What will I do better tomorrow?
 ```

-Somedays I feel like reading a few entries from the past, it feels great to go back in time
+Some days, I feel like reading a few entries from the past.
+It feels great to go back in time
 to see what I did in my life and how I grew as a person from that moment in time.

-I also have a special doc for dreams, I'm trying to get better at being
+I also have a special doc for dreams.
+I'm trying to get better at being
-able to have vivid dreams where I remember more details of my dreams,
+able to have vivid dreams where I remember more details of my dreams.
-regardless of having a happy or sad vivid dream I record it so my
+Regardless of having a happy or sad vivid dream, I record it so my
 future self can remember it.

 ### Photos

-I got myself an instax camera and I used in a trip abroad, while I'm able to capture things
+I got myself an Instax camera and I used it on a trip abroad.
+While I'm able to capture things
-in the moment with my phone and I can share them online it doesn't have the same
+in the moment with my phone and I can share them online, it doesn't have the same
 value as taking a physical picture in the moment and sharing it with someone.

 ### Video

-I decided to get a nice vlogging camera called DJI Osmo Pocket 3, it's great
+I decided to get a nice vlogging camera called DJI Osmo Pocket 3.
+It's great
-because it very compact and has a stabilizer.
+because it's very compact and has a stabilizer.
 I learned the basics about photography
-and video editing with Davinci Resolve and I practice to summarize a series of
+and video editing with Davinci Resolve, and I practice summarizing a series of
-random clips that I took during a day.
+random clips that I took during the day.

 ## Reflecting on my life

-Every 4 months I write a small essay about my life for that 4 month period.
+Every 4 months, I write a small essay about my life for that 4-month period.
-Every year on my birthday I wrote a longer essay about my life during the last year.
+Every year on my birthday, I wrote a longer essay about my life during the past year.
-I capture highlights about the things that I did and progress on the objectives I set for myself
+I capture highlights about the things that I did and the progress on the objectives I set for myself
 in a previous essay.
 Writing these thoughts is a great way to reflect on my life.

-To help me on this reflection I use NotebookLM which helps me remember details of my life,
+To help me on this reflection, I use NotebookLM, which helps me remember details of my life.
-I chat with it to see big picture topics in the goals I've set.
+I chat with it to see big-picture topics in the goals I've set.
 This is an interesting
 way to do therapy :).